vitay/deeprl/DeepRL.md

 @Mnih2015 (originally arXived in @Mnih2013) proposed an elegant solution to the problems of correlated inputs/outputs and non-stationarity inherent to RL.
 This article is a milestone of deep RL and it is fair to say that it started or at least strongly renewed the interest for deep RL.

-The first idea proposed by @Mnih2015 solves the problem of correlated input/outputs and is actually quite simple: instead of feeding successive transitions into a minibatch and immediately training the NN on it, transitions are stored in a huge buffer called **experience replay memory** (ERM) able to store 100000 transitions.
+The first idea proposed by @Mnih2015 solves the problem of correlated input/outputs and is actually quite simple: instead of feeding successive transitions into a minibatch and immediately training the NN on it, transitions are stored in a huge buffer called **experience replay memory** (ERM) or **replay buffer** able to store 100000 transitions.
 When the buffer is full, new transitions replace the old ones.
 SGD can now randomly sample the ERM to form minibatches and train the NN.

 ![Experience replay memory.
 Interactions with the environment are stored in the ERM.
 Random minibatches are sampled from it to train the DQN value network.](img/ERM.svg){#fig:erm width=40%}